Elizabeth Taber Library

 OPAC

 We have one computer dedicated to allowing patrons to search our “online card catalog”.
-Use them to find materials owned by all or any of the libraries in the SAILS network, to place holds, and to use the SAILS and SEMLS databases.
+Use it to find materials owned by all or any of the libraries in the SAILS network, to place holds, and to use the SAILS and SEMLS databases.

 Internet

-Available in 45 minute increments by signing in with your library card or guest pass.
-Parents are responsible for their childrens’ use of the Internet; please supervise them.
-Printing costs $.25 per page or $1 for color.
+Available in 45-minute increments by signing in with your library card or guest pass.
+Parents are responsible for their children’s use of the Internet; please supervise them.

-$1 per page
+Faxing- $1 per page

 Advisory to Internet Users and Parents

 Material on the internet may be inaccurate, deceptive, distasteful, or illegal.
-Parents should guide their children’s access to the internet, TV, movies, books and magazines.
+Parents should guide their children’s access to the internet, TV, movies, books, and magazines.

 No “filtering software” censors this Library’s computers, because the Federal Courts have found that such software interferes with constitutionally protected speech.